Taiyelolu1/LA-Crime-Analysis/README.md

 * **Report Delay (Days)**: This is the difference between the time the crime occurred and when it was reported.
 * **Report Delay Band**: This groups the time difference between the time the crime occurred and when it was reported to give a clearer picture of the time gap.

-`Helper columns` were created for the `Age Band` and `Report Delay Band` for proper sorting to help when visualizing the data.
+`Helper Tables` were created for the `Age Band` and `Report Delay Band` for proper sorting to help when visualizing the data.

 **Measures**
 * **Total Crimes**: This counts the total records of crimes recorded between 2020-2025.